 - You can enjoy the cookie straight away.
 The cashew cream will be runnier or store the cookies in the fridge overnight to fully set the cashew cream.

 - Store the cookies in an airtight container in the fridge for up to 1 week or freeze and defrost the day before.

-- Store the leftover of vanilla cashew cream in the fridge for up to 1 week in an airtight container.
+- Store the leftover vanilla cashew cream in the fridge for up to 1 week in an airtight container.
 Serve with fruits as a dessert.
-Can be frozen and defrost the day before in the fridge.
+It can be frozen and defrosted the day before in the fridge.